 To withdraw a title, you need to send a confirmation email to the administrative office.
 Please state the title, the author, and a brief reason for withdrawing.
 Send email to: DariesA@wcsu.edu No refunds will be issued after the entry deadline.

-The 2015 Housatonic Book Awards will be granted to books published in the 2014 calendar year.
-In the Professional Writing category, work published in 2014 or work published/presented in 2014 are eligible.
+The 2015 Housatonic Book Awards will be granted to books published in the 2016 calendar year.

 Are self-published titles considered?